20 Best Blue Mountains Walks (Hiking Guide)

 Porters Pass rainforest gully

-The Porters Pass circuit is an exciting bushwalk in the Blackheath area of the Blue Mountains, involving waterfalls, valley views, creek crossings, rainforest gullies, and slot canyons.
+The Porters Pass Circuit is an exciting bushwalk in the Blackheath area of the Blue Mountains, featuring waterfalls, valley views, creek crossings, rainforest gullies, and slot canyons.

-This challenging hike combines four different walking trails and is among the best in the Greater Blue Mountains region.
-Interestingly, the Porters Pass Circuit is much quieter than, for example, the Grand Canyon Walk.
+This challenging hike combines four different walking trails and is considered one of the best in the Blue Mountains.
+Interestingly, the Porters Pass Circuit is much quieter than more popular hikes like the Grand Canyon Walk.

-One of the highlights along this walk is the Centennial Grove Grotto Canyon, a slot canyon with a small waterfall and a natural swimming pool.
+A highlight along the way is the Centennial Grove Grotto Canyon, a slot canyon that includes a small waterfall and a natural swimming pool.

 More information: Porters Pass Circuit.